-Response Mission Area

-Core Canability Critical Task I D Activity/Action State Agency / Organization

-Infrastructure 2 Sprint

-Systems 2

-Logistics & 4

-LUGISTICS & ⊥ Provide temporary communications to the

-Management 2 community, government agencies and businesses.

-Operational 1

-2

-communications 3

-Infrastructure Systems 2 Restore Sprint's Wireless and Wireline Sprint

-Operational 2 networks.

-Communications 3

-Logistics & Supply Chain Management 1 Satellite Equipped Assets (COWS/COLTS) are staged in North Bend.
-There are additional FirstNet assets staged across the nation, and over 150 National Disaster Recovery Assets staged nationwide as well, which includes assets at the AT&T National Disaster Recovery center in Reno, Nevada.
-AT&T Wireless
+Response Mission Area Core Capability Critical Task I.D.
+Activity/Action State Agency / Organization Infrastructure Systems 2 Logistics & 1 Dravida tamparary communications to the Supply Chain Management 2 Provide temporary communications to the community, government agencies and Sprint Operational 1 businesses.
+Communications 2 3 Infrastructure Systems 2 Restore Sprint's Wireless and Wireline Sprint Operational 2 networks.
+Spriit Communications 3 6 .
+111. 5 Logistics & Supply Chain Management 1 Satellite Equipped Assets (COWS/COLTS) are staged in North Bend.
+There are additional FirstNet assets staged across the nation, and over 150 National Disaster Recovery Assets AT&T Wireless 2 staged nationwide as well, which includes assets at the AT&T National Disaster Recovery center in Reno, Nevada.
+Situational 1 Communicate with the SEOC regarding AT&T's AT&T FirstNet Assessment 2 network and FirstNet network status. /// CT THISTITE Logistics & 1 Respond to request for assets made by SEOC ATOT FirstNot Supply Chain Management 2 and other entities.
+AT&T FirstNet Logistics & Supply Chain 1 Coordinate delivery of assets and on-site AT&T FirstNet Management 2 equipment set-up, monitor activated assets, and coordinate return of assets.
+ATATTIISTINET Situational 1 AT&T monitors the health of the networks AT&T FirstNet Assessment 2 24/7.
+ATOTTIISHING Infrastructure Systems 2 In the case of an outages, AT&T works 24/7 on network restorations of the AT&T and FirstNet Operational Communications 1 networks.

-2

-Situational Assessment 1 Communicate with the SEOC regarding AT&T's network and FirstNet network status.
 AT&T FirstNet

-2

-Logistics & Supply Chain Management 1 Respond to request for assets made by SEOC and other entities.
-AT&T FirstNet

-2

-Logistics & Supply Chain Management 1 Coordinate delivery of assets and on-site equipment set-up, monitor activated assets, and coordinate return of assets.
-AT&T FirstNet

-2

-Situational 1 AT&T monitors the health of the networks 24/7.
-AT&T FirstNet

-Assessment 2

-Infrastructure 2 In the case of an outages, $ATQT$ works $2A/7$ as

-Systems 2 In the case of an outages, AT&T WORKS 24/7 off

-Systems 1 network restorations of the AT&T and FirstNet

-Operational Communications networks.
-AT&T FirstNet

 Response Mission Area Core Capability Critical Task I.D.
-Activity/Action State Agency / Organization Situational Assessment 1 Provide network outage alerts, upon request from FirstNet customers.
-First Net customers have access to network diagnostics via the FirstNet Local Control Portal.
-AT&T FirstNet 2 Situational Assessment 1 2 Communicate network status to the SEOC.
-AT&T FirstNet Situational 1 When available, the primary and back-up POCs AT&T FirstNet Assessment 2 assist remotely.
-Infrastructure Systems 2 Our Business Continuity and Disaster Recovery ("BC/DR") program team is responsible for minimizing the impact of a disruption to our customers, employees, infrastructure, and Verizon Wireless Operational Communications 2 3 business operations.
-Infrastructure Systems 2 Identify critical functions, infrastructure and risks.
-Verizon Wireless Operational Communications 2 3 Infrastructure Systems 2 Develop Business Continuity and Disaster Recovery plans, and Crisis Management Teams Verizon Wireless Operational 2 to recover operations in the event of a Communications 3 disruption.
+Activity/Action State Agency / Organization Situational 1 Provide network outage alerts, upon request from FirstNet customers.
+First Net customers AT&T FirstNet Assessment 2 have access to network diagnostics via the FirstNet Local Control Portal.
+AIGITISHICE Situational Assessment 2 Communicate network status to the SEOC.
+AT&T FirstNet Situational 1 When available, the primary and back-up POCs can work in the SEOC.
+The POC is available to AT&T FirstNet Assessment 2 assist remotely.
+Infrastructure Systems 2 Our Business Continuity and Disaster Recovery ("BC/DR") program team is responsible for Verizon Operational 2 minimizing the impact of a disruption to our customers, employees, infrastructure, and Wireless Communications 3 business operations.
+Infrastructure Systems 2 Identify critical functions, infrastructure and Verizon Wireless Operational Communications 3 risks.
+Infrastructure Systems 2 Develop Business Continuity and Disaster Recovery plans, and Crisis Management Teams Verizon Operational 2 to recover operations in the event of a Wireless Communications 3 disruption.
 Infrastructure Systems 4 The cross-functional Crisis Management Teams in place across our national footprint enhance coordination and response activities during crisis events.
-These teams provide a command- and-control structure that allows management to gather and report information about crisis events, for the teams to escalate decision- making as needed, and to facilitate resource allocation.
-Verizon Wireless Logistics & Supply Chain Management 2 Situational 1 Assessment 2 Infrastructure Systems 4 We have developed numerous plans to recover critical functions.
+These teams provide a command- Verizon Logistics & Supply Chain Management 2 and-control structure that allows management to gather and report information about crisis events, for the teams to escalate decision- Wireless Situational Assessment 1 making as needed, and to facilitate resource 2 allocation.
+Infrastructure Systems 4 We have developed numerous plans to recover critical functions.
 Business functions have implemented strategies and procedures that not only support routine operations, but also help the function continue to operate in the event of a disaster.
 Robust operational Verizon Wireless

-Response Mission Area Core Capability Critical Task I.D.
-Activity/Action State Agency / Organization strategies are at the core of our ability to provide reliable and resilient services.
-Situational Assessment 1 Verizon is prepared to provide staff as available to the state EOC to augment ESF-2 functions.
-Verizon 2 Our personnel have received a basic EOC operations course.
+Response Mission Area Core Critical Activity/Action State Agency / Organization strategies are at the core of our ability to provide reliable and resilient services.
+Situational 1 Verizon is prepared to provide staff as available to the state EOC to augment ESF-2 functions.
+Verizon Assessment 2 Our personnel have received a basic EOC operations course.
 Wireless